Lady-Mattern/a11y-tictactoe/README.md

 HTML
 CSS

-## Things I would change
+## Takeaways and Things I would change

-I'm slower now as I have not touched React in a hot minute while working at CVS
+1. I'm slower now as I have not touched React in a hot minute while working at CVS

-I would love to spend more time styling
+2. I would love to spend more time styling

-Been debating about putting the game board in a table element instead of list for screen reader users
+3. Been debating about putting the game board in a table element instead of list for screen reader users

-Would also love to re-organize the folder structure.
+4. Would also love to re-organize the folder structure.
 My visually impaired self hates having the files all strung out here, but wanted to keep things simple for now

+5. Need to add more of the game logic for tie conditions

+6. Would next need to create aria live region to announce winner to users of screen readers

+7. Would like to announce the winning conditions in text on screen

+8. Next add logic to give users the chance to play new game

+9. Add text visually and in audio as well to help users understand both how to play and who's turn it is next